-With 2019 being all about going vegan and traveling sustainably, the trend has inspired massive changes in the hotel industry worldwide and is expected to grow even stronger in 2020.
+IF MAKING a major lifestyle change is on your to-do list for 2021 after a year in quarantine, consider making two resolutions at once: going vegan and traveling sustainably.
+The vegan trend has inspired massive changes in the hotel industry worldwide and is expected to grow even stronger in 2021.
 Vegan hotels are popping up all over the world, offering travelers a cozy, luxury experience that also helps the environment by using natural, organic materials.
 Staying at a vegan hotel relieves the stress of having to spend hours searching for places to eat on Google Maps, but the concept extends well beyond the food menu.

 1. The Bel Air Treehouse — Los Angeles, California

 The Treehouse in Bel Air is a boutique bed and breakfast that aims to nurture guests to their optimal health while being eco-conscious.
 In that sense, they’re fully optimizing the wellness travel trend — and in the perfect neighborhood for it.
 They provide crystals, salt lamps, and aromatherapy products in each room and have replaced regular toilet paper with a bamboo alternative.
 All of the cleaning products on-site are also organic and free of toxins.
 The Treehouse is close to being completely zero-waste and only buys local, fair-trade goods.
 There’s also a no alcohol or cigarette policy on the property.